s-andrews/sradownloader/README.md

 This script needs to be run on a unix-like operating system (eg Linux).
 It requires the presence of python3 on the system it's running on.
 Be aware that the data this script downloads can be very large (many tens of gigabytes) so make sure you have enough space to accommodate them.

 ### Install the SRA toolkit
+SRAdownloader will initially try to download data from ENA, but can also download from NCBI.
 If you want to be able to download from the NCBI database then sradownloader will use the SRA toolkit to actually interact with the SRA so you'll need to install and configure this first.
 If you're happy to just get data from ENA (which may not work for a small subset of studies), then you can skip this step.

-Instructions for installing and configuring the toolkit can be found on their [Github Pages Site](https://ncbi.github.io/sra-tools/install_config.html).
+Instructions for [downloading](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) and [configuring](https://github.com/ncbi/sra-tools/wiki/03.-Quick-Toolkit-Configuration) the toolkit can be found on their wiki page.

-Please note the last part of the installation instructions which say that after installing the toolkit you must run ```vdb-config -i``` to set up the configuration for the toolkit.
-You only need to do this once, but nothing will work until you do.
+Please note that after installing the toolkit you must run ```vdb-config -i``` to set up the configuration.
+You only need to do this once, but you won't be able to download from NCBI until you do.

 ### Download the latest release of sradownloader
 If you have ```git``` installed on your system then the simplest thing to do would be to clone the latest version of sradownloader onto your system.
 That way it makes it trivial to update the program in future.
 You can clone the software using.